nodezeroat/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 ### BIOS updates

-Manufacturers frequently release new BIOS versions to address security issues, and it’s important to keep on top of these by updating to the latest version as soon as is reasonable.
+Manufacturers frequently release new BIOS versions to address security issues, and it's important to keep on top of these by updating to the latest version as soon as is reasonable.

 ### SecureBoot